-UV-protective eyewear includes a growing line of personal protective equipment (PPE) designed to block harmful ultraviolet (UV) rays from damaging your eyes.
+UV-protective glasses includes a growing line of personal protective equipment (PPE) designed to block harmful ultraviolet (UV) rays from damaging your eyes.

 Both UVA and UVB present short and long-term eye health hazards.
 And since you can’t exactly lather sunscreen on your eyes before working, PPE glasses offer the only way to minimize UVA and UVB exposure to preserve those peepers.